primesoft-group/oneoffixx-docs/_pages/install/en/server-config.md

 __Step 3: Securing Admin__

 Server components are now installed successfully and configured.
-It is recommended to follow the instructions of the configuration wizard and unlock the OneOffixx Admin only for specific users.
+It is recommended to follow the instructions of the configuration wizard and unlock the OneOffixx Admin only for specific users via the corresponding web.config-file.
 You can find several examples about this in the "Rampup Guide".

 ## Version 2 {% include anchor.html name="version2x" %}